 This is absolutely the case with buy now, pay later services.
 They may seem as innocuous as a little golden idol resting on a stone pedestal — but as soon as you take the bait, you trigger a bevy of traps that can skewer your finances.

-As the name implies, buy now pay later (BNPL) is a new option at checkout that lets you pay for big-ticket items in equally-priced installments over time.
+As the name implies, buy now pay later (BNPL) is an option at checkout that lets you pay for big-ticket items in equally priced installments over time.

 Some big names you might’ve seen in the buy now, pay later space include Afterpay, Klarna, and Affirm: